zeroXten/consul-do/README.md

     $ consul-do
     Usage: consul-do KEY NODE [DEBUG]

-To use a consul ACL, export CONSUL_ACL_TOKEN=<your ACL token> in your environment prior to running the command.

 Useful for running cronjobs in HA mode.

 Run something like this on two or more servers: